The logos of all 11 Democratic presidential candidates, ranked

 When I first received the ranked list from the Center, I honestly wasn’t sure if I was reading it in the right order.
 Was Booker first . . . or last?
 In fact, Booker’s stacked, two-block, blue and red logo, which reads “Cory” and “2020,” received the highest scores from every judge but one.

 “His was the surprise,” admits Merriam.
-“What I like about it is, it feels like a presidential logo using red, white, blue—maybe the blue is more vibrant than royal blue—but I think the typeface that was chosen actually has a little but of character, but not in a way you think it looks too retro.
+“What I like about it is, it feels like a presidential logo using red, white, blue—maybe the blue is more vibrant than royal blue—but I think the typeface that was chosen actually has a little bit of character, but not in a way you think it looks too retro.
 It doesn’t have too much character that it starts feeling distracting.”

 That logo also works well on merchandise, in various color permutations.
 There’s a reason it looks good printed out, too. “[Conductor Condensed Bold], I think it’s a font usually used for signage, and it has that vibe, in a subtle way maybe it looks like an activist poster,” says Merriam.